 Muster the forces of loving kindness and compassion,

-And subdue your own mind—this is the practice of a bodhisattva.
+And subdue your own mind—this is the practice of

 - Verse 20